puzzle/amm-techlab/content/en/docs/03.0/kafka/kafka.md

 * *Producer*: The producer sends records to the broker.
 * *Consumer*: The consumer subscribes to a topic and consumes records from the broker.

-If you want to dive deeper into the Kafka world take a look at the officail [documentation](https://kafka.apache.org/documentation/).
+If you want to dive deeper into the Kafka world take a look at the official [documentation](https://kafka.apache.org/documentation/).

 ## {{% param sectionnumber %}}.2: Hands-on